MFarhanZ1/api-setoran-hafalan/README.md

 ## 👣 Usage Scenario

-iMemoraise uses Keycloak for identity and access management.
+Setoran Hafalan Services uses Keycloak for identity and access management.
 Keycloak handles authentication and authorization, providing secure access through its OAuth2 and OpenID Connect protocols.

 **Here’s a simple scenario for logging in as an Academic Advisor or student:**